How NHS Evaluators Score Workforce Assurance in Primary & Urgent Care Bids | A Practical Playbook

 Continuity protects safety and satisfaction.
 Evidence known-clinician coverage and how you keep it stable.

-• Known-clinician %: cohorting for frequent attenders and complex needs.
+- Known-clinician %: continuity approaches for frequent attenders and complex needs, including consistent handover structures.

-• Buddy/relief model: pre-briefs, shadow shifts, safe handover scripts.
+- Buddy/relief model: pre-briefs, shadow shifts, safe handover scripts, escalation prompts for relief staff.

-• Retention levers: pattern choice, CPD linked to urgent-care skills, clinical supervision, wellbeing.
+- Retention levers: pattern choice, urgent-care CPD pathways, clinical supervision, wellbeing supports, peer learning communities.

 Tender line: “Known-clinician coverage >78% on nights; friends & family score 92% with LWBS down 41% at the UTC.”